Family Immigration Petitions, Adjustment of Status, and Consular Processing

 Individuals who are not present in the U.S. or who are not eligible to adjust their status will have to apply for an immigrant visa through the U.S. embassy or consulate in their home country.
 After the immigrant visa petition in Step 1 is approved by USCIS, the petition is forwarded to the National Visa Center.
 The applicant must then submit an immigrant visa application with the U.S. Department of State, along with supporting documentation.
 The final step is to attend a visa interview at the U.S. consulate and obtain the immigrant visa.
 Upon entering the U.S. on the immigrant visa, the applicant will receive their Green Card in the mail within a couple of weeks.

-To determine if you are eligible to obtain a Green Card through a qualifying family member, please contact our office today for a free evaluation or consultation.
+To determine if you are eligible to obtain a Green Card through a qualifying family member, please contact us to schedule a consultation with one of the attorneys.